 Drip.
 Slosh.
 Drop.
 Plop.
 Has this become a familiar sound?
 You may recognize it if you work around heavy machinery, transformers, or in any mobile outdoor environment.
 These industries are no stranger to oil leaks and spills.
 Even small spills can present big issues.
 Problems can range from slip and fall hazards to environmental concerns.

 Whether it’s a major spill or a persistent leak, discharged oil can create an environmental catastrophe.
 We usually hear about the large 168,000 gallon spills like the 2014 Galveston Oil Spill or the 2010 Deepwater Horizon accident.
-But, unreported small leaks and spills that occur over time have the greatest impact on our environment.
+But, unreported small leaks and spills that occur over time have the most significant impact on our environment.

 Of the tens of millions of gallons of oil that enter our waters every year, only 8% is due to tanker or pipeline spills!
 The other 92% is mostly due to persistent leaks or operator error.
 Most of these contaminants enter our environment from industrial and commercial facilities.
 Then, they threaten our health and safety.

 Oil spill cleanup experts report that 80% of all hydrocarbon spills happen on land due to vehicle or equipment failures.
-Sound unbelievable?

-Remember that equipment has a tendency to leak off oil, even if it’s in perfect working order.
-A major source of oil leaks and spills are automobiles, heavy equipment and recreational boats that leak off oil.
 This oil collects on asphalt.
 Then, the next time it rains, it finds its way into storm drains and our waterways.